sanjay-boddu/ensweb-website/README.md

 #### Run a container

+Runs a container in daemon mode

 ```
 docker run -p 80:8080 -dt webdocker-website:latest
 ```

-This runs the container in daemon mode.
 The website should now be available on `port 80`.

-For debugging you may want to run a container in interactive mode using
+For debugging you may want to run a container in interactive mode

 ```
 docker run -p 80:8080 -t webdocker-website:latest bash